akallitss/cpp_analysis/README.md

 ----Having your environment set up, you need to move to the Bin2Tree/ folder

-bin2tree.cxx is tha main code which together with the makefile will read the LEcroy software and binary files
+bin2tree.cxx is the main code which together with the makefile will read the LECROY software and binary files

     % make
     % ./bin2tree runNo poolNo

 !!!!!!!!!!!!!!!!!!!!!!!!ATTENTION for GDD scope you use poolNo == 0 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-This will result to a root file containing all trc waveforms in a tree format.
+This will result in a root file containing all TRC waveforms in a tree format.
 You can find this in the directory /path_to/data/2022_October_h4/dataTrees/ with the name RUNNO-POOLNO_TESTBEAMraw_tree.root